PRUNERS/NINJA/README.md

 # Introduction

- * Ninja (Noise INJection Agent) is a tool for reproducing subtle and unintended mesage races
+ * Ninja (Noise INJection Agent) is a tool for reproducing subtle and unintended message races

 # Quick start